code-423n4/2023-09-ondo-findings/data/0xmystery-Q.md

 ## Smaller periodic USDY appreciation
 The interest rate derived for each subsequent day based on the interest rate for the month presents kinks that is too abrupt around the end of the day and the beginning of the next day.

-Imagine two users [unwrapping their rUSDY tokens](https://github.com/code-423n4/2023-09-ondo/blob/main/contracts/usdy/rUSDY.sol#L449-L456) one second apart such that the user A did it at 23:59:59 and user B did it at 00:00:00.
-For a matter of a second difference, the user A ended up unfavorably burning a greater amount of shares due to a smaller denominator entailed on the return code line below:
+Imagine two users [transferring their rUSDY tokens](https://github.com/code-423n4/2023-09-ondo/blob/main/contracts/usdy/rUSDY.sol#L468) one second apart such that the user A did it at 23:59:59 and user B did it at 00:00:00.
+For a matter of a second difference, the user A ended up unfavorably transferring a greater amount of shares due to a smaller denominator entailed on the return code line below:

 https://github.com/code-423n4/2023-09-ondo/blob/main/contracts/usdy/rUSDY.sol#L388-L392